 - 3. Long Jump and Triple Jump: Each competitor will take one jump at a time until everyone in that flight has completed three preliminary jumps.
 9 competitors shall qualify for the finals.
 In the finals of these events competition shall be in the reverse order of performance, in single rotation, so that the best qualifier will compete last.
 In the triple jump the take-off boards are set at 26', 31' and 36' to the pit.
 The take-off boards will be of a textured surface.
 Runways are 125 feet. - 4.
-Pole Vault and High Jump: Starting heights will be determined by the Games Committee and posted to the NSAA website on the Saturday following the districts meets, May 16th.
+Pole Vault and High Jump: Starting heights will be determined by the Games Committee and posted to the NSAA website on the Saturday following the districts meets, May 15th.
 Continuing flights of five will be used in the high jump and pole vault with the best competitors listed last.

-5. Height Progression: The pole vault and the high jump will be advanced 6 and 2 inches respectively, until 7 competitors or fewer are left in competition.
-They will then progress at 4-inch and 1-inch intervals until one competitor is left.
+5. Height Progression: The pole vault and the high jump will be advanced 6 and 2 inches, respectively.
+Successive heights will not change until one competitor remains and the winner has been determined, or all remaining competitors agree to a change.